ruthenium044/Poppy/src/test.md

 # Day 6 volcano

 Scenic drive to Teide National Park

-Stop at viewpoints: Roques de García, Lava fields, Teleférico (Cable car) Optional short hike (~1–2 hrs)
+Stop at viewpoints: Roques de García, Lava fields, Mirador de La Ruleta, Mirador del Tabonal Negro, Teleférico (Cable car)

+Optional short hike (~1–2 hrs)

+With a cable car ride: Add ~1.5–2 hours more.
+Takes you to 3,555 m (not the summit)

+Tickets: ~€39 per adult (book in advance!)
+May close due to wind/weather

 Picnic lunch or dine at Parador de Las Cañadas

 # Day 7